Red Light Cameras: How They Work and Where They are Located!

 First, make sure that you know exactly where the red light cameras are located.
 For Long Island, you can find this information on numerous websites.
 In New York State, most of these cameras are found in the New York City metropolitan area.
 Additionally, some GPS navigation apps notify you when you are approaching an intersection with these cameras.

-Of course, the common sense is the overriding factor here and quite simply, driving safely is what will keep you from unnecessary accidents – and that includes not making hasty decisions of whether you should try to ‘jump the light’ at an the intersection when it turns yellow.
+Of course, common sense is the overriding factor here, and quite simply, driving safely is what will keep you from unnecessary accidents – and that includes not making hasty decisions of whether you should try to ‘jump the light’ at an intersection when it turns yellow.

 Conclusion